-Using simple lasers for spider veins and reticular veins is usually not as good as simple sclerotherapy.
-Sclerotherapy can unlike simple lasers treat both the spider vein and it’s “feeder” vein.
-Additionally the costs of lasers can be quite high after multiple sessions are required.
+Using a simple laser for spider veins and reticular veins is generally not as effective as sclerotherapy.
+Sclerotherapy will treat both the spider vein and it’s “feeder” vein.
+Additionally, the costs of lasers can be quite high as multiple sessions are required.

 Should I have an ultrasound before laser treatment?

-Generally most doctors recommend having an ultrasound assessment to make sure that there are no inside varicose veins which would require treatment before any spider veins are treated.
-Treating spider veins before varicose veins is usually ineffective and at best temporary.
+Most doctors will recommend having an ultrasound to ensure that there are no underlying varicose veins that would require treatment.
+Treating spider veins before varicose veins is usually ineffective and temporary.

 The doctors at The Vein Institute specialise in varicose vein treatment.
 We offer patients a comprehensive treatment program to treat varicose veins, with non-surgical laser treatment techniques.
 The benefits of laser treatment to patients are;